Social Media Policy

 ignores a warning may be banned or blocked immediately without further acknowledgment.

-Incessant Posting: If a user posts a similar comment multiple times, all but the most recent such post will be deleted.
+Incessant Posting: If a user posts a similar comment multiple times, all but the most recent such post may be deleted.

 Any content posted on the lottery's social media pages or addressed to the lottery through social media is subject to public disclosure including public records requests.